-The minimum detection sensitivity level of tetracyclines using this tetracycline ELISA kit was 0.024 ng/ml.
-The standard assay range for this kit is 0.04 – 4.0 ng/ml.
+The minimum detection sensitivity level of tetracycline using current tetracycline ELISA kit was 0.024 ng/ml.
+The standard range for this assay is 0.04 – 4.0 ng/ml.

 - Application of ELISA in determining the fate of tetracyclines in land-applied livestock wastes.
 Analyst.
 (2003) 128 (6): 658-62.
 Aga D.S., et al.

 - Quantitative detection of tetracycline residues in honey by a simple sensitive immunoassay.
 Anal Chim Acta.
 (2008) 626 (2): 180-5.
 Jeon M. and Rhee Paeng I.